Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Simulations

 \subsection{Radiative Feedback}

 In addition to thermal-energy feedback, the simulations use radiative feedback \citep{Ceverino14}.
-This model adds a non-thermal pressure, radiation pressure, to the total gas pressure in regions where ionising photons from massive stars are produced and trapped.
-In the model used in VELA-3, named RadPre in \citet{Ceverino14}, radiation pressure is included in the cells (and their closest neighbours) that contain stellar particles younger than 5 Myr and whose gas column density exceeds $10^{21}\ \cms.$ Instead, VELA-6 uses the model RadPre\_IR, which adds a moderate trapping of infrared photons, only if the gas density in the host cell exceeds a threshold of 300 $\cmc$.
-More details can be found in \citet{Ceverino14}.
+This model adds a radiation pressure to the total gas pressure in regions where ionising photons from massive stars are produced and trapped.
+In the model used in VELA-3, named RadPre in \citet{Ceverino14}, radiation pressure is included in the cells (and their closest neighbours within a sphere of radius equal to the cell size) that contain stellar particles younger than 5 Myr and whose gas column density exceeds $10^{21}\ \cms.$ Instead, VELA-6 uses the model RadPre\_IR.
+In addition to the effect of ionising photons, the model adds a moderate trapping of infrared photons, only if the gas density in the host cell exceeds a threshold of 300 $\cmc$.
+In this simple model, we assume that the optical depth of infrared photons scales linearly with the gas density, regardless of gas metallicity or dust composition.
+More details and discussion can be found in \citet{Ceverino14}.